top of page

 Mental Wellbeing in the Legal Profession

-Much of the following information is a summary of the key takeaways from the Mental Wellbeing in the Legal Profession: A Global Study by the International Bar Association International Presidential Task Force on Mental Wellbeing in the Legal Profession.
+Much of the following information is a summary of the key takeaways from the Mental Wellbeing in the Legal Profession: A Global Study by the International Bar Association (IBA) International Presidential Task Force on Mental Wellbeing in the Legal Profession.
 Although the original study was created by and for the legal profession, the information provided is applicable to many other industries.
-For access to the complete report please visit: www.ibanet.org/mental-wellbeing-in-the-legal-profession.

-‘[…]every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.’[1]
+The aftermath of the COVID-19 pandemic has seen the topic of workplace mental health thrust into the spotlight.
+The World Health Organization (WHO) defines good mental health as a state where “...every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”

-The International Bar Association (the “IBA”) developed a list of key principles that represent the IBA’s first efforts to help meet the challenges posed by focusing on wellbeing in the workplace.
+The International Bar Association developed a list of key principles that represent the IBA’s efforts to help meet the challenges posed by focusing on wellbeing in the workplace.
 These mental wellbeing principles were developed with the legal profession in mind but are useful for all employers who are looking to start focusing on mental wellbeing in the workplace.
-These principles include:

 Many professions, especially those perceived to be “tough”, have previously held a negative stigma of mental wellbeing.
 Although this is changing, employers have a responsibility to eradicate this stigma.